codingindepth/redis-user-search/README.md

-# RedUsers
+# Red Users Search API
-Simple user management app using Node.js and Redis
+Simple user management app using Node.js using Redis server

 Insert user values in redis cache and search it